-Orchids don’t grow like other houseplants; instead of putting out roots in a pot of soil, they exist in a container of loose materials such as bark, charcoal and moss.
-This can be the most finicky time for an orchid plant, because they are susceptible to disease and you’ll be exposing the roots, but with a little care, you can be repotting orchid plants with great results.
+Orchids don’t grow like other houseplants; instead of putting out roots in a pot of soil, they exist in a container of loose materials such as bark, charcoal, and moss.
+Repotting can be the most finicky time for orchid plants because they are susceptible to disease and you’ll be exposing the roots, but with a little care, you can be repotting orchid plants with great results.

 Repotting Orchid Plants

 When to repot orchids is important in order to ensure success.
 There are two major ways to tell if your orchid needs repotting.
 First, if it’s growing out of its container, you may see white roots popping out between the spaces in the container.
 This is a sure sign that your plant has outgrown its home.